-You may have been seeing the Ninja Foodi Max 9-in-1 Multi Cooker advertised on TV, or even being put through its paces by fans on TikTok.
-If so, it is possible you wonder what it is exactly, and why you would want one.
-Well, before I wax lyrical about how much I love this kitchen helper, let's explain what it is for.
+You may have seen the Ninja Foodi Max 9-in-1 Multi Cooker advertised on TV, or even being put through its paces by fans on TikTok.
+If so, it's possible you wonder what it is exactly, and why you would want one.
+Well, before I wax lyrical about how much I love this kitchen helper, let's explain what it does.

-The Ninja Foodi Max 9-in-1 Multi Cooker is the largest model in the Ninja Food multi cooker family.
 For those who aren't familiar with multi cookers, they are what you would expect from the name – a kitchen appliance that offers a variety of cooking functions.
+The Ninja Foodi Max 9-in-1 Multi Cooker was the largest model in the Ninja Food multi cooker family until they unveiled a new version with a smart lid (more on this below).
 This model has more cooking capabilities than the other Ninja Foodi multi cookers, and more than most of its competitors.
 From slow cook, to air crisp, roast and pressure cook, it means you can cook a variety of foods in it and hopefully clear a few single-use appliances from your kitchen countertops.

-I tested it out this summer to see just how good it was at the various functions and whether it would serve as a replacement for my other appliances.
+I tested it out to see just how good it was at the various functions and whether it would serve as a replacement for my other appliances.
 Before we start, I should explain that I do a lot of batch cooking, but was generally using it to cook for two of us.
-Also, as a vegetarian, I didn't get to put it to the test on any meat – no roasting that 3kg chicken the product description boasts about.
-Read on to find out how this handy kitchen assistant saved me time and effort, and whether it could be an upgrade if you were considering buying the best pressure cooker.
+Also, as a vegetarian, I didn't get to put it to the test on any meat – no roasting that six-pound chicken the product description boasts about.
+Read on to find out how this handy kitchen assistant saved me time and effort, and whether it could be an upgrade if you were considering buying the best air fryer.

 - Cooking functions: 9 – pressure, slow cook, air crisp, dehydrate, bake/roast, grill, sauté, steam and yoghurt

 - Weight: 11.3kg

 - Dimensions: 35 x 42 x 38 cm